-This walk from St. Govan’s headed westwards across a remote, rugged and wild coastal landscape until reaching the awesome natural rock feature the Green Bridge of Wales.
-As this area is part of the Ministry Of Defence Castlemartin Range East, access is restricted on military training days and planning a walk here in advance is essential.
+This walk takes us from the ancient site of St. Govan’s Chapel, westwards across a rugged and wild coastal landscape to the awesome natural rock feature “The Green Bridge of Wales’.
+As this area is part of the Ministry Of Defence Castlemartin Range East, access is restricted on military training days therefore planning a walk here in advance is essential.

-The 13th century chapel was built over an earlier cell believed to be the home and final resting place of the mysterious Celtic Saint Govan, who died here in 586 AD.
+This 13th century chapel was built over a much earlier ‘hermit cell’ believed to be the home and final resting place of the mysterious Celtic Saint Govan, who died here in 586 AD.

 At the foot of the steps is an archway entrance to the chapel, leading into a sparse small dark room with a single window outlook to the coast.
-Some visitors have said that on entering the chapel there’s an eerie feeling of leaving the modern world behind and stepping back in time to an age of Celtic myths and legends.
+Some visitors say that on entering the chapel, there’s an eerie feeling of leaving the modern world behind and stepping back in time to an age of Celtic myths and legends.

-In the east wall of the room is an archway recess and a crevice in the rocks.
-The most famous of the legends pertaining to St. Govan is that when fleeing a raid by pirates he sought safety by hiding in this space and praying for help, the rocks miraculously closed around him until the danger passed and so saving his life.
-There are markings in the rock which according to the legend are the imprint of Govan’s ribs cast as the rock encased him.
+On the left side, there’s an archway recess in a rock crevice.
+This space is perhaps the most famous of the legends pertaining to St. Govan.
+This legend tells of his fleeing a raiding party of pirates, when he sought safety by hiding in this crevice and praying for divine help.
+His prayers were answered as the rocks miraculously closed around him, hiding him until the danger passed, so saving his life.
+There are markings in the rock which according to the legend are the imprint of Govan’s ribs, cast in the rock as it encased him.

-Looking out on the wild and windswept cove you can take in a view that Govan himself would have looked upon and imagine for a moment what must have been his peaceful but bleak life spent at this extraordinary place which still retains an air of ancient celtic mystery.
+Looking out on the wild and windswept rocky cove you can take in a view that Govan himself would have looked upon and imagine for a moment what must have been his peaceful but bleak life spent at this extraordinary place, which still retains an air of ancient celtic mystery.

 Leaving the chapel and the ancient world behind us, we climbed the stone steps back to the clifftop.
-On reaching the top we compared step counts and found that yes, we did have differing numbers!
-Perhaps there’s some substance then to that old legend.
+On reaching the top we compared our numbers for the steps and found that yes, we did have a different count on the way down, so there’s some substance to that old legend!

 Back on the coast path we passed a military gateway from where a rough stony track heads westwards.
-Although the official advice is to keep to this track on the range, doing so would really deprive you of enjoying some spectacular scenic views along this stretch of coastline and would be an uninspiring trek.
+Although the official advice is to keep to this track on the range, doing so deprives you of enjoying some spectacular scenic views along this stretch of coastline and would be an uninspiring trek.

 The next 3 miles of coastline is internationally acclaimed for having some of the finest examples of geological rock formations in the UK, so it’s definitely worthwhile going off track to explore where possible and importantly, safe to do so.